tholden/FredFetch/README.md

 Here are some examples for the remaining user-oriented functions:

-- `fred.firstRelease('GDPC1')`: For all observation dates of `GDPC1`,
+- `FredFetch.firstRelease('GDPC1')`: For all observation dates of `GDPC1`,
   return the first release (rather than subsequent revisions or the latest value).
-- `fred.firstRelease('GDPC1', 'units', 'pca')`: First releases of GDPC1
+- `FredFetch.firstRelease('GDPC1', 'units', 'pca')`: First releases of GDPC1
   in percent-annualized units.
-Transformation done by `fred.transform` (since passing this to the Fred API does not work, for some reason).
+Transformation done by `FredFetch.transform` (since passing this to the Fred API does not work, for some reason).
 - `getvints('GDPC1')`: Return available vintage dates for `GDPC1`.
 - `transform(X, tform, frqcy)`: Transform a series, where `tform` is a